LostByteSoft/Collatz-Conjecture/readme.md

 68719476736 divisible dy 16

 Collatz part of the solution !
 This is not a proof !
+But explanations !

 There are no number to go infinite because when you fell on 1024 multiple you go directly to 1 (1024/2=512/2=256/2=128/2=64/2=32/2=16/2=8/2=4/2=2/2=1).